physar/SimPlus/index.md

 ### Rules

 This competitions focuses on an abstraction of a rescue scenario.
 A world will be provided which includes 'victims' which are represented by balls.
-These balls victims must be located, it must be determined if these balls are 'dead' or 'alive' and then the must bereturned to the starting point of each teams robot.
+These balls victims must be located, it must be determined if these balls are 'dead' or 'alive' and if possible the alive balls should be delivered to the home area.
-* Dead victims will be represented by balls which are grey and have a sad face
+* Alive victims will be represented by balls which are red and have a happy face
-* Alive victims will be represented by balls which are pink and have a happy face.
+* Dead victims will be represented by balls which are blue and have a sad face.

+To 'locate' the ball, the robot must travel within 0.1m of the ball and stay stationary for at least 2 seconds.

 ### Installation